 With its rolling hills, ancient woodlands and meandering riverside paths, Buckinghamshire has some of the best walking country in Britain.
-Striking out on foot is often the most rewarding way to explore an area; and if you’re staying in Taplow, we’d recommend spending at least part of your holiday on the county’s footpaths.
+Striking out on foot is often the most rewarding way to explore an area and if you re staying in Taplow, we d recommend spending at least part of your holiday on the county’s footpaths discovering the best walks in Buckinghamshire.

-Here’s a taster of some of our favourite walks in Buckinghamshire, and how to reach them from Taplow House.
+Here’s a taster of some of our favourite country walks in Buckinghamshire, as well as how to reach them from Taplow House.

 The Thames Path